 While a cup of coffee can provide antioxidants internally, the purported skin benefits from coffee are primarily obtained topically.
 This involves making a mask, scrub, or paste from fresh coffee grounds and applying them to your skin directly.

 Learn more about how coffee can directly benefit your skin, and whether these beans really live up to their hype when it comes to skin health.

 Below are eight of the purported benefits that coffee may have for your skin, as well as suggested recipes for using them.

 1. Cellulite reduction

 Coffee may help reduce the appearance of cellulite on the skin.
-It’s thought that the caffeine content in coffee is the key to cellulite reduction by dilating blood vessels beneath the skin and improving overall blood flow.
+It’s thought that the in coffee is the key to cellulite reduction by dilating blood vessels beneath the skin and improving overall blood flow.
 In turn, this may help decrease the appearance of cellulite.

 This skincare method is thought to best be used via a coffee scrub because the exfoliation can also smooth your skin and provide an even appearance.

 While coffee is renowned for its stimulating effects inside the body, it may provide the opposite effects when applied topically.
 This is thanks to the antioxidants in coffee.

 Applying coffee directly to your skin may help decrease the appearance of sun spots, redness, and fine lines.
 In fact, found a direct correlation between drinking coffee and a decrease in photoaging effects.